IVF – In Vitro Fertilization

 The Miracle of Reproduction

-IVF is the major technology for treatment of infertility which has brought happiness to scores of thousands of childless couples over the past thirty years since its implementation by the British investigators Steptoe & Edwards.
+IVF is the major technology for treatment of infertility which has brought happiness to scores or thousands, not both of childless couples over the past thirty years since its implementation by the British investors/inventors Steptoe & Edwards.

 Further professional details